ericnantel/dotfiles/NOTES.md

 Date: 2025-10-04
 Checking if vim, nvim, tmux? and emacs are opened within a pseudo-terminal fixes colorization, unlike checking if $TERM == "linux" which is not reliable.
+Date: 2025-10-04
+It seems we cannot run tmux scripts to remove/install plugins within tmux config.
+Will need to add an alias to run both scripts before launching tmux.